ameshkov/gocurl/README.md

 requests.
 This can be achieved by using `--dns-servers` command-line argument.
 `curl` with `c-ares` also supports this command-line argument, but `gocurl` adds encrypted DNS support on top of it, it supports all popular DNS encryption
-protocols: DNS-over-QUIC, DNS-over-HTTPS, DNS-over-QUIC and DNSCrypt.
+protocols: DNS-over-QUIC, DNS-over-HTTPS, DNS-over-TLS and DNSCrypt.

 You can specify multiple DNS servers, in this case `gocurl` will attempt to use them one by one until it receives a response or until all of them fail: